English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 golf clubs.

-woman, playing a stick and ball
+oldest presentation of a woman playing a stick and ball game.

-'Hours of Abbot Guillaume
+Illumination from the 'Hours of Abbot Guillaume Bracque', Valenciennes,

-1520 (between 1516 and 1547) –
+France, c.
+1520 (between 1516 and 1547) – By courtesy of Sam Fogg,

 The game of crosse has no dress code.
 Warm clothing and watertight boots are essential when playing crosse during the winter.